Seeking Neural Nuggets: Knowledge Transfer in Large Language Models from a Parametric Perspective: Related Work

 \subsection{Transfer of Model Knowledge}

 Knowledge transfer is a research area dedicated to training a smaller student model to mimic the behavior of a larger pre-trained teacher model to achieve similar performance with fewer parameters \citep{DBLP:journals/corr/HintonVD15}.
 Despite progress in improving the online distillation paradigm \citep{DBLP:conf/cvpr/ZhangXHL18,DBLP:conf/nips/LanZG18,DBLP:conf/iccv/JinPWLLLYH19,DBLP:conf/aaai/MirzadehFLLMG20,DBLP:conf/nips/ParkCJKH21,DBLP:conf/cvpr/PhamDXL21,DBLP:conf/acl/ZhouXM22} and optimizing the efficiency of offline distillation \citep{DBLP:conf/acl/HonovichSLS23,DBLP:conf/acl/WangKMLSKH23,DBLP:journals/corr/abs-2304-14402,alpaca,DBLP:journals/corr/abs-2304-03277,DBLP:journals/corr/abs-2304-01196}, they both completely ignore the implicit knowledge embedded inherently in the teacher model.
-In this paper, we are grounded in a fresh perspective and propose a parametric knowledge transfer framework.
-It seeks to affirm the transferability of such implicit knowledge by directly extracting parameters from the teacher model and injecting them into the student model.
-Furthermore, by leveraging the static parameters of the teacher model, our approach naturally holds an efficiency advantage over preceding methodologies.
+Concurrently, \cite{xu2024initializing} propose weight selection for uniformly selecting parameters from a larger teacher model to initialize a smaller variant.
+In contrast to our work, they concentrate on vision tasks and aim to broadly enhance the capabilities of student models, rather than seeking to affirm the transferability of task-specific implicit knowledge between various models.